dwyl/learn-amazon-web-services/README.md

 - - -

+This whole process takes about 20 mins including creating an AWS account.
+(I recommend creating a new email address and brand new amazon account to take full advantage of AWS "free tier" so you don't pay while you play!)

 ### Register for an Amason Webservices Account

 If you don't already have an Amazon Web Services (AWS) account